sopra-fs22-group-36/screw-your-neighbor-server/README.md

 ### Security
 #### Authentication
 For entering the game lobby, creating and/or participating in a game an authenticated instance of a player is required.
 On the starting page a visitor can register as a player.
-At this moment a security context is established created with an authentication token.
+At the moment of storing a player, a security context with a dedicated authentication token is established with spring security libraries.
  This transferred between frontend and backend by cookies within the http requests.

 All interactions on entities which are exposed for http requests are protected the WebSecurity configuration